lumina-ai-inc/chunkr/hiring/internship/techincal_exercise.md

 1. A private Git repository shared with:
     - akhileshsharma99
-    - ...
+    - ishaan99k
-    - ...
+    - m-chadda
 2. A complete `README.md` (see Requirements).
 3. Source code and configuration (e.g., `package.json`, `pyproject.toml`, `cargo.toml`) via GitHub.

-Please email a link to your repo within 24 hours.
+Please email a link to your repo within 24 hours to mehul@chunkr.ai, ishaan@chunkr.ai and akhilesh@chunkr.ai

 ---